neuronerd2020/Irla-labwebsite/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Clarissa Waites, PhD

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Assitant Professor of Pathology and Cell Biology (is this still the title with tenure?)
+Assitant Professor of Neuroscience (in the Taub Institute for Research on Alzheimer's Disease and the Aging Brain)

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name: Columbia University
   url: ""

 # Short bio (displayed in user profile at end of posts)